 St. Mary's Institute offers exciting and vibrant sports programming through our Gaels Athletic Department.
 Soccer season begins in the Fall and Basketball follows as our Winter offering.
 Additionally, Running Club is offered in the Spring, along with some short-term clinics in Volleyball and Tennis.

 FIRST LEGO League Jr. meets every Monday, right after school from 2-3:15PM in the LEGO Robotics Lab.
 FIRST LEGO League meets Tuesdays from 2-4PM, also in the Lab.
-Team competitions will take place in early 2019.

 FIRST LEGO League Jr. for students in Grades 1 - 4, is designed to introduce STEM concepts to kids while exciting them through a brand they know and love − LEGO®.